designer-for-camel/camel-designer/README.md

 ## List of future candidate features

-- create Transform activity (entity with box and triangle alternating)
+- create Transform activity (idea: box and triangle morphing)
 - option to create 2/3/4 ways in choices and forks
+- possibility to add comments
+- keep positional state of diagram
 - align VR/mouse controllers
 - option on/off to move/work
 - navigation buttons (e.g. left/right with slide animations effect)